EIGRP Metric K Values Explained with Examples

 Delay (k3)

-To view the configured delay on an interface, you can use the 'show interface' command.
-The output of the 'show interface' command displays the value of all components used in the EIGRP metric calculation formula.
+To view the configured delay on an interface, use the 'show interface' command.
+The output of this command displays the value of all components used in the EIGRP metric calculation formula.

 Reliability (K4)